ansible/awx-operator/README.md

 #### Migrating data from an old AWX instance

-To migrate data from the postgresql pod of an AWX deployment in Openshift for Kubernetes, the Custom Resource needs to know about the connection details.
-Those connection details should be stored as a secret and either specified as `tower_old_postgres_configuration_secret` at the CR spec level, or simply be present on the namespace under the name `<resourcename>-old-postgres-configuration`.
+To migrate data from an older AWX installation, the Custom Resource needs to know about the connection details.
+Those connection details should be stored as a secret and specified as `tower_old_postgres_configuration_secret` at the CR spec level.

 The secret should be formatted as follows: